dennisrahmen/EnrollmentStation/README.md

 This project is an entry in the YubiKing 2015 competition and should be considered a work in progress.

 ### Note
-The original project is archived. (https://github.com/CSIS/EnrollmentStation) But we need the application including Yubikey 5 Support for hybrid environments with Linux, Windows and MacOS clients.
+The original project is archived. (https://github.com/CSIS/EnrollmentStation)
-Using container based Yubikeys with help of the Yubico Windows smartcard minidriver was not an option.
+This version is a forked project from scVENUS.
+We added some new features.

+* You can save one or two certificates on one YubiKey
+* Store and settings file are now encripted
+* New metro style design

 ### Dependencies
 * Windows PKI (Active Directory Certificate Services)